 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabinoids.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

 Schizophrenia is a serious mental disorder that affects about 1% of Americans.
-Studies have shown cannabidiol (CBD), a cannabinoid found in cannabis, has antipsychotic properties and can thereby reduce psychotic symptoms.
+Studies have shown that the body’s endocannabinoid system, which is impacted by cannabinoids found in cannabis, can elicit antipsychotic effects and can thereby may be helpful in reducing psychotic symptoms.

 Overview of Schizophrenia

 Schizophrenia is a chronic and severe mental illness that interferes with the ability to think clearly, regulate emotions and connect to others.
 The disabling brain disorder can develop at any age, but the average age of onset is late teens to early 20s for men and late 20s to early 30s for women.

 Common symptoms associated with schizophrenia include hallucinations, delusions, negative symptoms (being emotionally flat and disconnected), and disorganized thinking or cognitive issues.
 It can cause people to hear voices that don’t exist or may make them to believe others are reading or controlling their minds and thoughts.
 A person with schizophrenia may not make sense when talking or may sit for long hours without talking or moving.
 For a diagnosis of schizophrenia, symptoms must be present for a minimum of six months.

 While the exact cause of schizophrenia remains unknown, according to the National Alliance on Mental Illness, research suggests that genetics, environment, brain chemistry and substance abuse may play a role in the disease developing.
 The illness occurs in 1 percent of the general population, but 10 percent of people with a first-degree relative with have the disorder develop.